Germany expresses 'deep shame' for Nazi destruction of Poland | DW | 01.08.2019

 Death and devastation

 In a failed bid to free the city, Polish resistance fighters rose up against Nazi occupation on August 1, 1944.
-Some 200,000 civilians were executed throughout the uprising while 15,000 resistance fighters were killed during Nazi countermeasures.
+Some 200,000 people — mainly civilians — were killed or executed during Nazi countermeasures.
+Hundreds of thousands were deported to concentration camps.

 Read more: Last Warsaw Ghetto Uprising fighter dies